jmatzen/quizsail/README.md

 A minor code change can remove the assumption and require the user to correctly answer the question up to the required number of times.

-QuizPimp's competency system works by holding a certain number of questions from the pool in-flight.
+QuizSail's competency system works by holding a certain number of questions from the pool in-flight.
 Once the user has correctly answered a question in the in-flight state so many times in a row, the question is moved to the completed state and is not asked again.
 As long as the in-flight pool is full, the next question to appear is randomly selected from the questions in the pool that aged the most so that the same question is not likely to be asked twice in a row.

 ## Getting Started